usnistgov/ARIAC/wiki/tutorials/gear_interface.md

 There are four AGVs carrying trays that kits can be assembled on.
 When a kit has been completed, the AGV must be commanded to deliver the kit so it can be scored.
 A kitting shipment submission will always take the AGV from a kitting station to an assembly station.
 The shipment will be scored as soon as it is submitted (even though the AGV has not physically reached the assembly station).

 - The service `/ariac/agv{N}/submit_shipment as{N} shipment_type` is used to submit kitting shipments where `N` is a value in the range [1,4] and `as` stands for assembly station.
   - `agv{N}` is used to specify which AGV to submit.
-This should match the AGV specified in the kitting shipment in an order (see the field `agv_id: "agv2"` in the order above).
+This should match the AGV specified in the kitting shipment in an order (see the field `agv: "agv2"` in the order above).
   - `as{N}` is used to specify the assembly station where the kitting shipment must be delivered.
-This should match the station specified in the kitting shipment (see the field `station_id: "as1"` under `kitting_shipments` in the order above).
+This should match the station specified in the kitting shipment (see the field `assembly_station: "as1"` under `kitting_shipments` in the order above).

-To submit the kitting shipment described in the order above, one needs to use the following service:
+To submit the kitting shipment described in the order above, one would call the submission service in a terminal as follows:

 ```bash
 $ rosservice call /ariac/agv2/submit_shipment "as1" "order_0_kitting_shipment_0"
 ```

-- **Once an AGV is submitted for an assembly station, competitors will not be able to move the AGV to another assembly station or back to the kitting station**.
-The trial configuration files are carefully designed so that multiple kitting shipments do not use the same AGV.
-- Once the service is called to submit a shipment a score will be computed for the shipment.
-If this is the last shipment in the current order then the score for the whole trial will be displayed on the screen.
 - Shipments built on the wrong AGV will receive a score of 0.
 - Shipments submitted to the wrong assembly station will receive a score of 0.
+- Non-use of a movable tray results in a score of 0.

 ### Submit Assembly Shipments